ROCm/roctracer/doc/roctracer_spec.md

 ROC Tracer API version 2
 ROC-TX API version 1

-- The rocTracer API is agnostic to specific runtime and may trace the runtime API calls and asynchronous GPU activity.
+- The rocTracer API is runtime-agnostic and can trace the runtime API calls and asynchronous GPU activity.
 - The rocTX API is provided for application code annotation.
 ```
 ## 1. High level overview
 ```
-The goal of the implementation is to provide a runtime independent API for tracing of runtime calls and asynchronous activity, like GPU kernel dispatches and memory moves.
+The goal of the implementation is to provide a runtime-independent API for tracing of runtime calls and asynchronous activity, like GPU kernel dispatches and memory move.
 The tracing includes callback API for runtime API tracing and activity API for asynchronous activity records logging.

-Depending on particular runtime intercepting mechanism, the rocTracer library can be dynamically linked, dynamically loaded by the runtime as a plugin or some API wrapper can be loaded using LD_PRELOAD.
+Depending on particular runtime intercepting mechanism, the rocTracer library can be dynamically linked and loaded by the runtime as a plugin or an API wrapper can be loaded using LD_PRELOAD.
 The library has a C API.

 The rocTracer library is an API that intercepts runtime API calls and traces asynchronous activity.
-The activity tracing results are recorded in a ring buffer.
+The activity-tracing results are recorded in a ring buffer.

-The rocTX contains application code instrumentation API to support high level correlation of runtime API/activity events.
+RocTX contains application code instrumentation API to support high-level correlation of runtime API/activity events.
 The API includes mark and nested ranges.
 ```
 ## 2. General API
 ### 2.1.
 Description
 ```
-The library supports method for getting the error number and error string of the last failed library API call.
-It allows to check the conformance of used library API header and the library binary, the version macros and API methods can be used.
+The library supports methods for getting the error number and error string of the last failed library API call.
+It allows checking the conformance of the used library API header, the library binary, the version macros, and the used API methods.

 Returning the error and error string methods:
 •	roctracer_status_t – error code enumeration